ronaldbosma/call-apim-with-managed-identity/demos/demo.md

         - Copy the value of the "HTTP URL" from the trigger details
         - Use this URL to replace `<your-call-protected-api-workflow-url>` in the tests.http file

-### Review the API policies
+### Review the configuration

-Let's start by understanding what makes the APIs work with managed identity authentication.
+Before diving into the scenarios, let's understand how managed identity authentication works in this setup.

 **Protected API policy**